PINPODEV/time-slots-finder/README.md

  *
  * The format of the strings must be `YYYY-MM-DD HH:mm` or `MM-DD HH:mm`.
 When no
  * year specified, the shift repeats every year.
- * If the year is specified for one of the date, it MUST BE defined for the
- * other.
+ * An unworked period MUST have the same date format for both startAt and endAt.
  */
 unworkedPeriods: [{
     startAt: string,